March 10th is here and with it, the excitement and sometimes anxiety as families hear about private school admission decisions.

 A small group of highly qualified applicants are waitlisted.
 Being placed on the waitlist means the school thinks you are qualified for admittance although you are not granted a spot at this time.
 As schools see how many accepted students accept their offer of admission, you may be removed from the waitlist and be offered a spot in the school.

 What should you do?
 If you know this is the school you want to attend, reply to the waitlist decision by telling the school you are interested and want to stay on the waitlist.
 We do not suggest passing up an offer of acceptance from another school in order to stay on the waitlist.

 Remember, it’s all about ‘fit’.
-While you were looking for the right fit schools to apply to, the schools were also looking for students meeting their mission and academic standards.
+While you were looking to apply to schools with the right fit for you, schools were also looking for students meeting their mission and academic standards.
 Receiving a denial can be frustrating.
 You need to be proud that you completed the process, a process that not everyone begins, let alone completes!

 What should you do?
 Find interests to explore and develop.
 Work at improving your GPA and interviewing skills.
 Consider working with an educational consultant to help you define which schools are a good fit for you.
 Look at schools offering Rolling Admissions after April 10th.